‘LPBW’ Matriarch Amy Roloff Updates Fans On Audrey’s Pregnancy, Second Roloff Grandbaby

-Little People, Big World matriarch Amy Roloff gave fans an update on Audrey’s pregnancy Wednesday afternoon and wrote that the second Roloff grandbaby is “teaching us patience.”
+Little People, Big World matriarch Amy Roloff gave fans an update on Audrey’s pregnancy on Wednesday afternoon and wrote that the second Roloff grandbaby is “teaching us patience.”
 Since Amy Roloff’s daughter-in-law could give birth any day now, fans of Little People, Big World have been constantly asking Audrey Roloff for an update on social media.
 Amy Roloff finally let fans know on Wednesday that there’s still no baby.

 The Hollywood Gossip shared on Tuesday that fans of the Roloff family and their TLC reality TV series thought for sure that Audrey Roloff had gone into labor on Labor Day, especially since she was days past her due date of August 31.
 The article went on to say that it would be a “super cute coincidence” if Audrey did happen to go into labor on Labor Day, but “that’s not what” Labor Day “means.”
 But both Audrey and Jeremy were back to posting on social media yesterday and today after going “radio silent” on Monday.

-Jeremy Roloff shared his “first official photo” with now wife Audrey on his Facebook account on Tuesday, and mentioned his daughter but gave fans no new updates on when Audrey might give birth.
+Jeremy Roloff shared his “first official photo” with now wife Audrey on his Facebook account on Tuesday and mentioned his daughter, but gave fans no new updates on when Audrey might give birth.
 Audrey Roloff took to her Facebook page on Tuesday to let her followers know about a blog post that she contributed to “girl Sadie Robertson’s Live Original blog but also did not mention anything about her pregnancy.
 Audrey also took to social media in the early morning hours of Wednesday to scold Jeremy for leaving tools on their bed and not in the tool chest.

 Despite several visitor posts in the last few days on Audrey’s Facebook account asking for an update on baby girl Roloff, Audrey has remained silent after spending the last six months consistently giving Little People, Big World fans updates on her pregnancy.
 But Amy Roloff finally broke the silence via her business Facebook account on Wednesday afternoon and told her followers that there’s “no baby yet!”
 Amy’s short update on Audrey’s pregnancy followed a lengthy post on the “pre-fall season beauty” of the Roloff Farms.